-Employee rewards and recognition programs in organizations are generally launched with a great deal of fanfare with top level executive involvement.
-These programs are envisioned to transform the organization culture and are supposed to do wonders for employee motivation.
+Employee rewards and recognition programs in organizations are generally launched with a great deal of fanfare with top-level executive involvement.
+These programs are envisioned to transform the organizational culture and are supposed to do wonders for employee motivation.
 The key metrics of the program find their place in executive dashboards and reviews for the first few months.

 - Lack of executive sponsorship

 Leadership involvement reduces over time and employee rewards and recognition end up as one of the many HR initiatives.
 Leaders tend to shift focus on to other strategic and tactical imperatives and lose interest in the program as it becomes largely operational.
 Organizations that have strong operations and people focus tend to fare better than others as employee rewards and recognition related key metrics remain an integral part of all internal reviews.

 Line managers hold the key to a successful implementation of employee rewards and recognition programs.
 However, if they are not involved during the design and planning of the program, they are likely to perceive this as yet another management initiative.
 This cynicism percolates to their team members and eventually to the entire organization.
 The objective of employee rewards and recognition program is to create a culture of appreciation and recognition, and managers are the key components of this.
 Hence, managers should be involved in the program at the planning and rollout stage and the success of the program should be incorporated in their KRAs.

 - Lack of ground-level interest